-In addition to credit, the company offering the financing will look at your debt-to-income ratio and the “lease-to-value” ratio – in other words, how much you are financing compared to the value of the vehicle, says Hall.
+In addition to credit, the company offering the financing looks at your debt-to-income ratio and the “lease-to-value” ratio – in other words, how much you are financing compared to the value of the vehicle, said Hall.
 If you are having trouble qualifying, you may need to put additional money down or get a co-signer, he adds.

 The good news is most people who apply for a lease qualify for one.
 Lease approval rates during the month of January were above 70%, according to SwapALease.com.
 Though that’s down from 73% in December of 2013, it’s up from September 2013 when a little more than 62% of applications were approved.